gregdan3/sona-toki/README.md

-# o toki pona
+# sona toki

-## What is __o toki pona__?
+## What is **sona toki**?

-This library, "Speak Toki Pona," helps you identify whether a message is in Toki Pona.
+This library, "Language Knowledge," helps you identify whether a message is in Toki Pona.
 No grammar checking, yet, which means this more checks whether a given message has enough Toki Pona words.

 I wrote it with a variety of scraps and lessons learned from a prior project, [ilo pi toki pona taso, "toki-pona-only tool"](https://github.com/gregdan3/ilo-pi-toki-pona-taso).
 That tool will be rewritten to use this library shortly.